How Social Connection Affects Stress and Fatigue

 Can loneliness affect cortisol levels?

-Evidence suggests that perceived loneliness is associated with alterations in cortisol output and stress reactivity, particularly under conditions of chronic stress (13–15).
+Evidence suggests that perceived loneliness is associated with alterations in cortisol output and stress reactivity, particularly under conditions of chronic stress.
+Research by Adam and Kumari (2009) found that loneliness may blunt the cortisol awakening response and flatten the diurnal cortisol curve (13–15).

 Can social stress contribute to fatigue?

-Social stress may contribute to fatigue indirectly through HPA-axis dysregulation, sleep disturbance, and inflammatory signalling, especially when combined with other physiological stressors (16, 20).
+Social stress may contribute to fatigue indirectly through HPA-axis dysregulation, sleep disturbance, and inflammatory signalling, especially when combined with other physiological stressors.
+The allostatic load model suggests that cumulative social stress increases total physiological burden (16, 20).

 Why do symptoms persist when blood tests are normal?

 Standard blood tests often assess static markers rather than dynamic stress patterns.
-Functional dysregulation may exist without crossing conventional diagnostic thresholds.
+Functional dysregulation — such as a flattened cortisol curve or altered cortisol-to-cortisone ratio — may exist without crossing conventional diagnostic thresholds.
+Functional testing tools like the DUTCH Complete panel can reveal these patterns.

 Key Insights

-• Loneliness functions as a biological stressor, not just an emotional state
+• Loneliness functions as a biological stressor, activating the conserved transcriptional response to adversity (CTRA) pathway

 References